 Many companies use Net Promoter Score® to measure and manage Customer Experience.
 Additionally, it is widely accepted as an accurate predictor of Growth, and with good reason.
 However, the score on its own is insignificant.
 It is important to note that there is much more to an NPS® program than just the score.

-According to Numr Research, a market research company in India, one of the most common mistakes that companies make is focusing on only the overall score.
+According to Numr, a customer experience management (CXM) company, one of the most common mistakes that companies make is focusing on only the overall score.
 In fact, companies sometimes miss many crucial aspects of an NPS® program that can provide deep insights.
 Moreover, this data can be hard to interpret.

 Therefore, we have explained below how you should analyse Net Promoter Score®.